Bruce Catton: Army of the Potomac trilogy

 In the early 1950s, Catton published three books known collectively as the Army of the Potomac trilogy, a history of that army.
 For Mr. Lincoln's Army (1951), the first volume, Catton recounted the army's formation, the command of George B. McClellan, the Peninsula Campaign, the Northern Virginia Campaign, and the Battle of Antietam.
 For the second volume, Glory Road (1952), Catton recounted the army's history with new commanding generals, from the Battle of Fredericksburg to the Battle of Gettysburg.
-For his final volume of the trilogy, A Stillness at Appomattox (1953), Catton recounted the campaigns of Ulysses S. Grant in Virginia from 1864 to the end of the war during 1865.
+For his final volume of the trilogy, A Stillness at Appomattox (1953), Catton recounted the campaigns of Ulysses S. Grant in Virginia from 1864 to the end of the war in 1865.
 It was his first commercially successful work and it won both the Pulitzer Prize for History and a National Book Award for Nonfiction.
 The three volumes were reissued in 1984 as a single volume reprint, titled Bruce Catton's Civil War.
 In 2022 the books were reissued in one volume by the Library of America.